Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Berkshire Hathaway estimated excess cash, 2010-2019, and its Economic P/E Multiple Compared to the S&P 500.
 Dollar amounts are in millions.
 Source: Author.

 Surely, Berkshire Hathaway could complete an acquisition for more than $70 billion if it desired.
-Relatively cheap financing would be available to finance a portion of the deal and a small number of shares could also be issued to supplement the total consideration.
+Relatively cheap financing would be available to finance a portion of the deal, and a small number of shares could also be issued to supplement the total consideration.
 But, in considering Berkshire's intrinsic value, that is the amount that can be considered truly excess and therefore not needed to support the earnings of its insurance and other businesses.

 If a rough estimate of the post-tax earnings of that excess cash (by using average T-Bill rates) is removed from the adjusted earnings previously calculated and the excess cash is removed from the market capitalization of the company, the true P/E of Berkshire Hathaway can be calculated.
 That "economic P/E multiple" was 14x at the end of last year, which was also the average multiple of the previous decade.